Nurse in Uttar Pradesh - Photo credit Prashanth Vishwanathan

 What languages is WASH FIT 2.0 available in?

-The WASH FIT portal and guide is available in English, French and Spanish and in Arabic and Russian later in 2023.
+The WASH FIT portal and guide is available in English, French and Spanish and in Arabic and Russian.

 The training modules and manuals is currently only available in English.